Keyboard shortcuts

 }

-// tasks_store.remove(&some_other_id)?;
+// tasks_store.delete(&some_other_id)?;

 }

-// Commit all inserts/updates/removes
+// Commit all inserts/updates/deletes

 let entry_id = op.commit()?;